adlnet/LR-Data/Readme.md

 set `insertTask` to be the celery task you wish to use to save the data and modify `validationTask` to be your validation task
 #Startup
-To start run `celryd -B` from the source directory.
+To start run `celeryd -B` from the source directory.
 To run as a deamon follow these [instructions](http://ask.github.com/celery/cookbook/daemonizing.html)